robertu94/libpressio/README.md

 ## Installing LibPressio using Spack

 LibPressio can be built using [spack](https://github.com/spack/spack/).
-This example will install libpressio with only the SZ3 plugin.
+This example will install LibPressio with only the SZ3 plugin.

 ```bash
 git clone https://github.com/spack/spack